Barabati Stadium

 The cricket and football venue is equipped with floodlights for day-and-night games and is a regular venue for ODI matches.
-It was an adopted home venue for former Indian Premier League franchise Deccan Chargers.
+It was an adopted home venue for former Indian Premier League franchise Deccan Chargers, Kings Xi Punjab, and Kolkata Knight Riders.
 Barabati Stadium has successfully served as the venue for both Indian Premier League and the now defunct Odisha Premier League.
-It has also hosted Senior Women's T20 Challenger Trophy 2020 from 4–11 January 2020.
+It also hosted Senior Women's T20 Challenger Trophy 2020 in January 2020.

 History and development

-The Barabati Stadium in Cuttack hosted only the third One Day International in this country, in January 1982, when India beat England by five wickets to lift the series 2–1.
+The Barabati Stadium in Cuttack hosted only the third One Day International in the country, in January 1982, when India beat England by five wickets to win the series 2–1.
 In the first Test match here, five seasons later, the Sri Lankans were greeted with an underprepared wicket affording vastly unpredictable bounce.
-Dilip Vengsarkar, then at the most dizzying heights of his career, made his highest Test score of 166, his fourth century in eight Tests, when no other batsman on either side crossed 60.
-The Lankans were rolled over twice as India seized an innings and 67-run victory.
+Dilip Vengsarkar, then at the height of his career, made his highest Test score of 166, his fourth century in eight Tests, when no other batsman on either side crossed 60.
+India won by an innings and 67 runs.
 Kapil Dev bagged his 300th Test victim, bowling Rumesh Ratnayake with a ball that failed to sit up.

 The only other Test match here, against New Zealand in 1995–96, was badly affected by rain, affording less than 180 overs of playing time.
 Narendra Hirwani, on a comeback trail, took 6 for 59 in New Zealand's only innings, the best bowling figures here.

-Though it isn't one of the regular Test venues anymore, it continues to enjoy the status of international venue and hosts One-Day Internationals regularly.
+Though it is not one of the regular Test venues anymore, it continues to enjoy the status of international venue and hosts One-Day Internationals regularly.
 India have won one of the two Test matches played here, and have an 11–4 win–loss record in ODIs.